 Gum Disease Treatment – Fort Worth, TX

-of Gum Disease
+Eliminate the Damaging Effects of Gum Disease

 Why Choose Harris Parkway Dental Care for Gum Disease Treatment?

-• Calming Dental Sedation
+- Calming Dental Sedation Options Available

-Oral Damage
+- Prevent Additional Oral Damage

-Disease Therapy
+- Customized Gum Disease Therapy

 Scaling & Root Planing

 Scaling and root planing, also commonly referred to as deep cleaning, is a two-step gum disease therapy option.
-During the first part, our team will thoroughly clear all plaque and tartar from your mouth, as far down as the pockets of your gums.
+During the first part, our team will thoroughly clear away all plaque and tartar from your mouth, as far down as the pockets of your gums.
 This will control bacteria accumulation and help reduce the effects of the disease.
 Lastly, we’ll smooth out the roots of your teeth to allow your gums to healthily reattach and provide them with protection.
 During your initial consultation, our team will go over the entire process as well as what you should expect afterward.
 Until then, here’s what you should know about scaling and root planing.

 Do I Need Scaling & Root Planing?